U.N. sued in U.S. court over Haiti's cholera epidemic

 Asked to comment on the suit, U.N. spokesman Farhan Haq said: "We don't discuss claims brought against the U.N."

 The United Nations was working on the ground in Haiti to provide assistance to those affected, he added.
-It was committed to do all it can do "to help the people of Haiti overcome the cholera epidemic," Haq said.
+The United Nations was committed to do all it can do "to help the people of Haiti overcome the cholera epidemic," Haq said.

 DIPLOMATIC IMMUNITY